 If an opponent is another Irish player, give the federation as IRL and be careful to spell their name as it appears in the ICU rating list.
 If they also elect to have the tournament rated, their ICU rating and not their FIDE rating will be used in the rating calculations, but give their FIDE rating anyway (or their ICU rating if they don't have one).

 The opponent could be another Irish player who has not requested that their results in the tournament be rated by the ICU (and who therefore does not have a block of data in the file submitted to the ratings officer).
 In this case, they will be treated just like another foreign player and their FIDE rating will be used.

 If the player has a bye, or a default, or the game is unrateable for any other reason, indicate this by replacing the player's colour with a dash (hyphen) instead of the normal W or B, give the score attributed to the player for that round and leave out any details about the opponent.

-If an opponent is unrated leave their rating blank, as in the following line (but the result will not be rated).
+If an opponent is unrated leave their rating blank, as in the following line:

 2,0,B,Jeroen,Van Den Berssalaar,,,NED